Adaptive design (medicine): I-SPY 2

 I-SPY 2 is an adaptive clinical trial of multiple Phase 2 treatment regimens combined with standard chemotherapy.
 I-SPY 2 linked 19 academic cancer centers, two community centers, the FDA, the NCI, pharmaceutical and biotech companies, patient advocates and philanthropic partners.
 The trial is sponsored by the Biomarker Consortium of the Foundation for the NIH (FNIH), and is co-managed by the FNIH and QuantumLeap Healthcare Collaborative.
 I-SPY 2 was designed to explore the hypothesis that different combinations of cancer therapies have varying degrees of success for different patients.
 Conventional clinical trials that evaluate post-surgical tumor response require a separate trial with long intervals and large populations to test each combination.
 Instead, I-SPY 2 is organized as a continuous process.
 It efficiently evaluates multiple therapy regimes by relying on the predictors developed in I-SPY 1 that help quickly determine whether patients with a particular genetic signature will respond to a given treatment regime.
 The trial is adaptive in that the investigators learn as they go, and do not continue treatments that appear to be ineffective.
 All patients are categorized based on tissue and imaging markers collected early and iteratively (a patient's markers may change over time) throughout the trial, so that early insights can guide treatments for later patients.
 Treatments that show positive effects for a patient group can be ushered to confirmatory clinical trials, while those that do not can be rapidly sidelined.
 Importantly, confirmatory trials can serve as a pathway for FDA Accelerated Approval.
 I-SPY 2 can simultaneously evaluate candidates developed by multiple companies, escalating or eliminating drugs based on immediate results.
 Using a single standard arm for comparison for all candidates in the trial saves significant costs over individual Phase 3 trials.
 All data are shared across the industry.
 As of January 2016 I-SPY 2 is comparing 11 new treatments against 'standard therapy', and is estimated to complete in Sept 2017.
 By mid 2016 several treatments had been selected for later stage trials.

 Alzheimer's

-Researchers under the EPAD project by the Innovative Medicines Initiative are utilizing an adaptive trial design to help speed development of Alzheimer's disease treatments, with a budget of 53 million euros.
+Researchers under the European Prevention of Alzheimer's Dementia (EPAD) project by the Innovative Medicines Initiative are utilizing an adaptive trial design to help speed development of Alzheimer's disease treatments, with a budget of 53 million euros.
 The first trial under the initiative was expected to begin in 2015 and to involve about a dozen companies.
 As of 2020, 2,000 people over the age of 50 have been recruited across Europe for a long term study on the earliest stages of Alzheimer's.
 The EPAD project plans to use the results from this study and other data to inform 1,500 person selected adaptive clinical trials of drugs to prevent Alzheimer's.